 I didn’t find a whole lot of typical Romanian vegan food, mind me, but I’ve heard it exists.
-I did find a profusion of raw vegan restaurants that are riding the healthy living wave and that are as such a little overpriced, but still really delicious in some case.
-Below are my favorite finds.
+I did find a profusion of raw vegan restaurants that are riding the healthy living wave and that are, as such, a little overpriced, but still really delicious in some case.
+Below are my favourite vegan food Bucharest finds.
 If you visit any of these, make sure to check the opening hours ahead as it seems vegan people in Romania eat only on weekdays!

 2. CAFE VERONA

-A lovely cafe that reminded me a bit of Ubud’s secret gardens, with several vegan options (a few more at lunch than at dinner), amazing lemonades and a bitching avocado club sandwich.
-Anywhere that serves straight up ginger juice is a winner in my book.
+A lovely vegan food Bucharest find that reminded me a bit of Ubud’s secret gardens, with several vegan options (a few more at lunch than at dinner), amazing lemonades and a bitching avocado club sandwich.
+Anywhere that serves straight-up ginger juice is a winner in my book.

-One of the very few fully vegan cooked restaurants in town, this one specializes in falafels, and by golly does it very well.
+One of the very few fully places to serve vegan food in Bucharest, this one specializes in falafels, and by golly does it very well.
 There are a couple of delicious soups each day to pick from and a few falafel variations, so you really can’t go wrong here.
 Fast and delicious!

 TIP: Once you’ve filled up on falafel, keep walking on Bulevardul Nicolae Bălcescu until you reach the National Theatre.
 Did you know this was the third iteration of its facade?
 Another disturbing manifestation of Ceauşescu’s megalomania.